 Kenna is an independent contemporary dance/yoga/barre teacher, trainer and performing artist based in the USA and Europe. ~ She grew up dancing ballet (Royal Academy of Dance), jazz, tap and lyrical in the San Francisco Bay Area of California at the San Juan School of Dance and with Keith Banks.
 Having attended UC San Diego from 2004-2008, Kenna holds Bachelor’s of Arts degrees in both Dance & Sociology.
-This is where her interest for contemporary dance sparked, which she further progressed thereafter her graduation, in particular with the Patricia Rincon Dance Collective.
-Kenna danced with Patricia for six full seasons in the San Diego area from 2008-2014, and assisted her Europe summer teaching tour to Germany from 2010-2014.
-She has also toured with the collective in Argentina and Switzerland.
-The LA Times described Kenna as “powerfully balletic” (October, 2013); she directed, choreographed and performed in I Only Know (What I Don’t Know), a 40-min. dance concert as a part of PRDC's Salon Dance Series at the Encinitas Library in May, 2014.
-In 2016, she went independent and taught a weekend Spring + Fall tour to teach barre & yoga technique + contemporary dance choreography at Ballettwerkstatt in Heidelberg, Germany.
-She is grateful for all the opportunities that she has around the world to share her first true love and passion: dance.
+This is where her interest for contemporary dance sparked, which she further progressed with the Patricia Rincon Dance Collective, dancing for six full seasons in San Diego from 2008-2014 and assisting the summer teaching tour to Germany from 2010-2014.
+She has also performed with the collective in Argentina and Switzerland.
+Kenna directed, choreographed and performed in I Only Know (What I Don’t Know), a 40-min. dance concert, as part of The Salon Dance Series, at the Encinitas Library in May of 2014.
+While living abroad in Europe in 2016, Kenna had the privilege to teach weekend Spring + Fall workshops (barre, contemporary dance & yoga) at Ballettwerkstatt in Heidelberg, Germany.